 How does the EB-5 Immigrant Investment Visa compare to the H-1B Visa?

-The H-1B Visa is based on employment and is viable only so long as that employment position is retained.
 The EB-5 Visa is an investment visa that provides a pathway to permanent residency.
+Here are some other major differences between the two visas: The H-1B Visa is based on employment and is viable only so long as that employment position is retained.
 Here are some other major differences between the two visas:

 Requires a bachelor’s or higher degree